 - International Tuition:

 includes all instructional costs, field trips, supervised dorm rooms, meals, transportation to and from MSP International Airport, entrance fees and transportation for weekend and evening activities, and a MITY t-shirt.
 Students live together, two students to a room, in Bigelow Hall on the campus of Macalester College.
 Carefully selected and trained dorm supervisors live on each floor with the students and accompany them on all program activities.

 - Check payable to MITY.
 Please write the student’s name on the memo line.
 Send the check to our address below.

 - Pay by credit card using PayPal.
 You do not need to have a PayPal account.
 Select the correct item(s) using the drop down menu.
 NOTE: To add multiple items, select “Continue Shopping” before checking out.
 Please enter the student’s name in the space provided.

 - If wiring money from a foreign bank, please contact us at 651-696-6591.

-- For students who qualify for free or reduced lunch: You are eligible to apply for the Summer Academic Enrichment Grant offered by the MN Department of Higher Education.
+- For Minnesota residents who qualify for free or reduced lunch: You are eligible to apply for the Summer Academic Enrichment Grant offered by the MN Department of Higher Education.
 You will need to complete the Summer Academic Enrichment Grant Form